The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Curvature scalar and horizon regularity

-the Ricci scalar depends on backreaction only through the quantum–corrected dilaton profile $X(r)$ determined by the master equation~\eqref{app:master}.
-Because $X(r)$ is smooth on $[r_b,r_c]$ (in the regular Unruh--de~Sitter state) and $\tilde V'(X)$ is smooth on $[X_b,X_c]$, $\delta R(r)$ is finite and $R(r)\to R_{\rm cl}(r)$ smoothly as $N\to0$.
-Thus the two–dimensional Ricci scalar is regular throughout the static patch, including both horizons; its deviation from the classical value is controlled by the trace anomaly and remains finite, confirming the smoothness of the semiclassical solution and the validity of the expansion.
+with $R_{\rm cl}(r)=-\,f_{\rm cl}''(r)$ for classical Schwarzschild--de~Sitter.
+If the regular Unruh--de~Sitter state is represented by a \(C^2\) quasistationary metric function on $[r_b,r_c]$, then $\delta R(r)$ is finite and $R(r)\to R_{\rm cl}(r)$ smoothly as $N\to0$.
+Thus the two-dimensional Ricci scalar is regular throughout the static patch, including both horizons, provided this metric regularity criterion is satisfied.